-HVA2100 Commercial Refrigeration & Light Commercial Heat/AC
+HVA2110 Commercial Refrigeration and Light Commercial Heat/AC

-Covers principles of commercial refrigeration and light commercial heat/air conditioning (AC) operation, including evaluation of the operational sequence of component parts for a variety of refrigeration systems, such as walk-in coolers, reach-in freezers, open display cases, beverage coolers, and a variety of three-phase commercial AC units and accessories.
-Students will monitor system operation, obtaining relevant performance conditions and diagnosis operation all by use of EPA Industry standards.
-Troubleshooting electrical circuits, refrigeration circuits, water circuits, and air circuits for different refrigeration systems.
-Class systematically performs problem diagnosis in a wide variety of commercial refrigeration and light air conditioning systems, as well as sizing components to select proper replacement parts following system analysis.
-The fundamentals of hydronics (heating or cooling by circulation of a fluid), steam heat and special controls, diagnosis, charging and checkout procedure are covered as well.
-Introduction to "Building Automated Systems" (BAS) used in the control and monitoring of facilities, energy use, and zone comfort conditions.
-Thirteen credit hours
+This course covers principles of commercial refrigeration and light commercial heat/air conditioning (AC) operation.
+Emphasis will be placed on the evaluation of the operational sequence of component parts for a variety of refrigeration systems, such as walk-in coolers, reach-in freezers, open display cases, beverage coolers, and a variety of three-phase commercial AC units and accessories.
+Students will monitor system operation, obtaining applicable performance conditions and diagnosis operation using EPA industry standards.
+Students will learn to troubleshoot electrical circuits, refrigeration circuits, water circuits, and air circuits for different refrigeration systems.
+Students will also systematically diagnosis a wide variety of commercial refrigeration and light air conditioning systems as well as correctly size components to select proper replacement parts following system analysis.
+The fundamentals of hydronics (heating or cooling by circulation of a fluid), steam heat and special controls, diagnosis, charging, and checkout procedure are covered as well.
+Building Automated Systems (BAS) used in the control and monitoring of facilities, energy use, and zone comfort conditions will be introduced.
+Nine credit hours